shuuryou/texmond/README.md

 ### Installing

-You'll also need a web server with PHP set up and running.
+First you'll need a web server with PHP set up and running.
 How you do it is up to you, as there are [hundreds of tutorials on how to set up e.g. nginx + PHP](https://duckduckgo.com/?q=nginx+php+debian).

-You essentially just have to copy the `smarthome` folder to your web server' public-facing directory, for example:
+Then you essentially just have to copy the `smarthome` folder to your web server's public-facing directory, for example:

 ```bash
 cp -r smarthome /var/www/html/htdocs/